ajaigirdar/CSVReaderJava/README.md

-# Expense Report CSV Reader
+# Expense Report CSV Reader 📄

 This Java application reads an expense report CSV file and displays the information in the console.
+It is also capable of adding new records to the CSV file.
 The program follows a 3-layer architecture: data, domain, and UI layers.

 ## Features